 Companies and other entities are experiencing the impact of difficult or uncertain economic conditions in varying degrees.
 The effects of such economic conditions may be significant in the area of financial reporting, in particular, the Directors' assessment of the Company's ability to continue as a going concern.
 Going concern is a fundamental principle underlying the preparation of the financial statements of a listed company.
 International Accounting Standards require Directors to consider whether there are material uncertainties that would lead to significant doubt about a company's ability to continue for foreseeable period.
 BSEC requires the listed companies to make adequate disclosures in the financial report about the going concern of a listed company.
 The financial statements of the Group and UCL have been prepared on a going concern basis.
 In making this assessment, the Directors have considered a wide range of information relating to present and future conditions covering principal activities, strategic directions and challenges and uncertainties together with a review of the income statement, financial position and risk profile.
 In addition, the Directors have considered the future projections of profitability, cash flows, asset quality, the outcome of various stress tests and capital resources in making their assessment.
-After assessment, the Directors are satisfied that the Company has adequate resources to continue its operation for the foreseeable future and therefore continue to adopt the going concern basis in preparing the financial statements.
-A separate report on going concern has been set out on page 93 to 94 of this Annual Report.
+Although, UCL has been experiencing financial loss since 2019 and facing tremendous challenges to continue its business operations in current economic position but the Directors are hardly working to overcome from this distress situation.
+In this connections, several initiatives have already been taken by UCL and we are also in the process of adopting some other strategic steps to turn around our business.
+Therefore, we are confident that UCL will be able to continue its operations in the upcoming years and can restore its hard earned reputations.
+Accordingly, the financial statements of the Company are prepared based on the going concern concept.
+We also disclose a separate report on page 96 to 98 of this Annual Report relating to Going Concern.